 The curriculum includes training and tools to foster the development of a habit of inquiry that will guide the pursuit of the selected area of interest.
-For the 2020-2021 academic year, the

 I-1 students will achieve specific milestones to facilitate development of a scholarly research proposal in collaboration with an approved Research Mentor.